microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/appsInstallationOptionsForWindows.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the tenant-level Microsoft 365 application installation options for a Windows platform.
 You can specify whether users can install Microsoft 365 apps on their own Windows devices.
-If admins choose not to allow this, they can manually deploy apps to users instead.
+If admins choose not to allow it, they can manually deploy apps to users instead.

 ## Properties
 |Property|Type|Description|